krunch3r76/gc__filterms/README.md

 ### multiple providers
 `requestor$ GNPROVIDER=[qbam,etam] ./ssh.py`
-NOTE: note that i did not quote the assignment of the bash variable. this is the most direct way of listing.
+NOTE: note that i did not quote the assignment of the bash variable (and there are no spaces!). this is the most direct way of listing.

 ### blacklisting
 set the GNPROVIDER_BL environment variable, for example